Helenlabs-GRC/helenlabs-GRC/README.md

 # 👋 Hi, I'm Helen Ifionu

-I’m an aspiring **Cybersecurity and GRC (Governance, Risk & Compliance) professional** with a background in business analytics, project management and health & social care.
+I’m an aspiring **Cybersecurity and GRC (Governance, Risk & Compliance) professional** with a background in business analytics, project management and health & social care based in the United Kingdom.
 I’m currently developing practical cybersecurity skills while building projects that demonstrate my understanding of security, networking, risk management and compliance.

 ## 📚 What I'm Currently Learning